Parathyroid Tumor

 How is a parathyroid tumor diagnosed?

 • Blood or urine tests.
 These can detect high levels of calcium or parathyroid hormone in your body.
+They can also help give an idea of your overall health and organ function.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
-Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.
+Be sure to ask your healthcare provider to explain the details of your cancer to you in a way you can understand.

 How is a parathyroid tumor treated?

 Your treatment choices depend on the type of parathyroid tumor you have, test results, the stage of the cancer, whether your blood calcium levels can be controlled, and whether the tumor can be removed with surgery.
-Your overall health and personal choices will also be taken into account.
-Treatment is planned to destroy the tumor and control your blood calcium levels.
-Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.
+Your overall health, how your body will look and work after treatment, and your personal choices will also be taken into account.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
 You may have just one treatment or a combination of treatments.

 • Radiation therapy.
 This kills the cancer cells and helps keep them from growing and spreading.
+It might be used to help decrease the chance that the cancer will come back.
+Sometimes it's used if surgery can't be done.

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.